A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS for Advanced DFRC Operations

-\textbf{Challenges, opportunities and open research directions:} In general, there are multiple challenges and considerations for full-duplex RIS-assisted DFRC.
-First, full-duplex systems require sophisticated signal processing techniques to effectively separate the transmitted and received signals.
+\textbf{Challenges, opportunities and open research directions:} Full-duplex systems require sophisticated signal processing techniques to effectively separate the transmitted and received signals.
 This complexity increases in the presence of an RIS and the dual functions of DFRC, necessitating advanced algorithms for self-interference cancellation and signal enhancement.
 Practical implementation of full-duplex systems involves challenges in designing transceiver hardware that can handle simultaneous transmission and reception without significant degradation in performance.
 One accentuated hardware consideration is the increased power consumption requirement compared to half-duplex systems.
 This can be a concern, especially in energy-constrained scenarios or battery-operated devices.

-Balancing the challenges with the opportunities is crucial in designing effective and practical full-duplex RIS-assisted DFRC systems.
 The opportunities of full-duplex RIS-assisted DFRC systems include enhanced spectral efficiency.
 By enabling simultaneous transmission and reception, full-duplex systems can achieve higher spectral efficiency, leading to improved sensing and communication performance.
 Full-duplex DFRC also enhances the reliability of DFRC by allowing for real-time feedback and re-transmission in case of errors, improving the quality of service for communication and sensing applications.
 Moreover, channel reciprocity can be exploited in the full-duplex system to minimize the complexity of channel estimation, target detection, and resource allocation.